-Whether you have retired or are looking for a route into new work, volunteering is a great option for older workers in the UK.
+Whether you’re retired or are looking for a route into a new job or career, volunteer work is a great option for older workers in the UK.

 Why is Volunteering Beneficial for Older Workers?

 A number of charities and public organisations embrace volunteering from older workers.
-These organisations can still see the wealth of benefits to involving older workers in their projects.
+These organisations understand the wealth of benefits involved in including older workers in their projects.

 If you are an older worker that is out of work, it can make a world of difference to be part of a project that is socially positive and will remind you of the impact you can have on others.
-Here is a short list of reasons that tens of thousands of older people take up volunteering across the UK every year:
+Here are just some of the reasons why tens of thousands of older people across the UK get involved in volunteering every year:

 1. Help to Find New Work

-If you are out of work but have not yet retired, volunteering could be the right step for you.
-The UK economy is changing faster than ever, so there might be some skills you can pick up quickly and easily from a volunteering role that will massively increase your chances of accessing a new job.
+If you’re out of work but have not yet retired, volunteering could be the right step for you.
+With the UK economy changing faster than ever, it’s important to refresh your skills and stay up-to-date with industry trends.
+There might be some transferable skills you can pick up quickly and easily from a volunteering role that will massively increase your chances of accessing a new job.